TheKoguryo/report_daily_costs/README.md

     git clone https://github.com/TheKoguryo/report_daily_costs.git
     ```

-4. Update the value of ONS_TOPIC_ID to your Topic OCID in run_report_daily_costs.sh
+4. Update the value of ONS_TOPIC_ID to your Topic OCID and the value of BUCKET_NAME to your Bucket in run_report_daily_costs.sh

     ```
     export ONS_TOPIC_ID=ocid1.onstopic.oc1.iad.aaaaaaaa.....
+    export BUCKET_NAME=daily-costs-bucket
     ```

-5. Update the value of alert-threshold in run_report_daily_costs.sh
+5. Update the value of alert-threshold, alert_threshold_n in run_report_daily_costs.sh

     ```
     # cron schedule - 0 * * * *
-    # Notify at 23:00
+    # Notify at 23:00 UCT
     #
     # Check the yesterday's cost every hours that is under being calculated.
+    * (Your monthly invoice might differ from this estimate.
+Usage data is typically delayed by approximately twenty four hours.)
+    # at 23:00 UCT: Notify the yesterday's cost
-    # If that cost is more than the cost of the day before yesterday and the difference is over threshold, notify at that time.
+    # at 00:00 UCT ~ 22:00 UCT: If the yesterday's cost is more than the cost of the day before yesterday and the difference is over threshold, notify at that time.
+    # at 00:00 UCT ~ 22:00 UCT: At the same day, another notification will be occurred when the new difference is over the first notified difference + second threshold(alert_threshold_n)

-    python3 $APPDIR/report_daily_costs.py -ip --ons_topic_id $ONS_TOPIC_ID --alert-threshold 50
+    python3 $APPDIR/report_daily_costs_v2.py -ip --ons_topic_id $ONS_TOPIC_ID --bucket_name $BUCKET_NAME --alert_threshold 30 --alert_threshold_n 20

     ```

 6. Create a cron job.
 In the terminal, type: